D-PLEX 310: Safety and Efficacy of D-PLEX in the Prevention of Post Abdominal Surgery Incisional Infection

 Time Frame

-Infection rate as measured by the proportion of subjects with abdominal incisional infection event, as determined by a blinded and independent adjudication committee, within 30 days post abdominal surgery.
+The infection rate and mortality rate were measured by the number and proportion of subjects with either an SSI event (as determined by the blinded and independent adjudication committee, within 30 days post abdominal surgery) or mortality for any reason within 30 days post index surgery

 Secondary Outcome Measures